-Our aim is to equip children to use computational thinking and creativity to understand and change the world.
-Computing has strong links with Maths, Science and Design Technology too.
+Computing is taught discretely but also with strong links to Maths (Times Tables rockstars), Science and Design Technology (Raspbery Pi / BBC MicroBit) and Geography (DigiMap).
 The core of computing is computer science; understanding how information technology and digital systems work and how to put this knowledge to use through programming.
-We use programmable toys and simple program software to understand how we can create, affect and change elements of the world around us.
-Children need to be digitally literate (be able to use and express themselves and develop ideas through IT) for the future workplace; we learn how to present and share our ideas in a variety of ways, including blogging, still and moving images, and presentations.
-A vital aspect of our curriculum is to demonstrate responsible e-safety to enable them to be SAFE and active participants in a digital world; our learning platform STARZ will help children to acquire these essential skills.
+We use programmable toys and age-appropriate programming software to understand how we can create, affect and change elements of the world around us.
+Children need to be digitally literate (be able to use and express themselves and develop ideas through IT) for the future workplace; we learn how to present and share our ideas in a variety of ways, including communication and blogging, use of multimedia, and giving successful presentations via both laptop, desktop and touchscreen tablet.
+A vital aspect of our curriculum is to demonstrate responsible online safety to enable them to be safe and active participants in a digital world; our learning platforms of STARZplus and Office 365 will help children to acquire these essential skills.